davidgsd/AllScan/README.md

 * Medium Green: Node Active, Web-Transceiver enabled (may be more likely to accept connections)
 * Red: Node is Keyed (transmitting audio to the AllStarLink Network)

 (Note: The ASL stats data is not always accurate.
 Some active keyed nodes may not show as Keyed.
 This is not an issue in AllScan.
 The remote node may not be reporting that information or may only report it at certain intervals.
-It may be possible in a future release to get the keyed status more reliably from another ASL stats API/page, or to connect to nodes in Local Monitor mode.)
+Future releases may be able to get the keyed status more reliably using other ASL stats APIs/pages or other mechanisms.)

 'Rx%' column: The remote node's reported TxTime divided by its Uptime, provides a general indication of how busy the node tends to be.